Inflect logo

 Natural Disaster Risk

-New Hampshire has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 31.82, as of September 2025.
-The state's inland location shields it from the most severe coastal threats, making winter weather the most significant operational consideration.
+New Hampshire has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 31.82 out of 100 as of September 2025.
+The state is insulated from many of the severe threats affecting other coastal and central regions of the US.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business